-On December 31, 1993, transgender person Brandon Teena was raped and murdered, the inspiration for the 1999 major motion picture Boys Don’t Cry, starring Hillary Swank.
+On December 31, 1993, transgender person Brandon Teena was raped and murdered.
+Teena’s tragic life and death served as the inspiration for the 1999 major motion picture Boys Don’t Cry, starring Hillary Swank.

 Digging deeper, we find 21-year-old biologically female Brandon Teena living as a man in Nebraska.

 Having been born a girl and named Teena Brandon, Brandon exhibited transgender tendencies as an adolescent and despite her mother’s denial and consternation continued to progress that way through high school, ending up expelled only 3 days before graduation.

 Living as a man under the transposed name, Brandon Teena, Teena moved out of her mother’s house and went to live with other friends.
 Establishing a relationship with a 19-year-old woman, her world became undone when she was arrested for forging checks.
 Being jailed with the female detainees, it became apparent to her friends that Teena was probably not a biological man, and the newspaper police blotter account confirmed it for all Teena’s acquaintances to see.

 Confronted by a pair of ex-cons at a Christmas party, Teena’s pants were pulled down to reveal her biological nature to her girlfriend.
 Teena was dragged off by the ex-cons and taken into a car where Teena was raped and beaten.
 Ordered to clean up in a shower, Teena escaped through a bathroom window.

 After Teena filed a police report the rapists found out, and true to their threats about filing a report, tracked down Teena and shot Teena along with two other victims, and then stabbed Teena to ensure their grisly work concluded her life.
 The two murderous criminals were convicted of the murders and given a life sentence for one and a death sentence for the other.